-INSTRUCTIONAL TIMES (MSN/FNP)
+INSTRUCTIONAL TIMES (DNPFNP)

 Didactic Blocks - Students must adhere to the posted due dates for discussion forums and other online learning activities.
-Two mandatory 3-day residency periods will be scheduled from 8:00 a.m. - 3:00 p.m.
+Two mandatory 3-day residency periods (1st on-campus, 2nd synchronized hybrid-online) will be scheduled from 8:00 a.m. - 3:00 p.m.

 Clinical Blocks - Students complete clinical requirements with approved healthcare providers in the students' chosen locale.
 Clinical days and shifts are based on the operating hours of the student's chosen clinical site.
-Students must complete and document 525 clinical hours with approved healthcare providers as partial fulfillment of the requirements for the Master of Science in Nursing degree.
+Students must complete and document 750 clinical hours with approved healthcare providers as partial fulfillment of the requirements for the Master of Science in Nursing degree.
+An additional 250 indirect patient-care hours are required as partial fulfillment of the requirements for the Doctor of Nursing Practice Family Nurse Practitioner degree.